derickson/derickson.github.io/_posts/2016-05-03-geo-temporal-anomaly.md

 ### 3) Nested Buckets
 The next part is where things get fun.
 Elasticsearch lets you nest bucket aggregtion within other aggregations.
-So we can combine the two bucket approaches above into a single analytic, asking Elasticsearch for histogram buckets **inside** a geo grid aggregation.
+We can combine the two bucket approaches above into a single analytic, asking Elasticsearch for histogram buckets **inside** a geo grid aggregation.
 The result is a matrix of the event metrics over time for each grid of my map returned in a single rest call.

 Here's a picture of bikeshare usage over several years to try to demonstrate the true meaning of the returned data.